After 27 years in Andalusia offering rural Spanish real estate we can help with practical advice learnt from experience.

 There are several kinds of hunting land, ranging from free zones-where only a general license is necessary-to the municipal-owned local, private and national reserves, where a special license is required.
 To hunt in a national reserve you need a hunting permit, issued by the provincial or regional office of the Ministry of the Environment (Ministerio de Medio Ambiente).
 Special permission is also required to hunt in a private reserve and white halves.
 Where hunting is prohibited it is usually denoted by a square sign divided diagonally into black and white halves.

 Hunters need a medical certificate obtainable from special clinics, firearms permit and third party insurance.
 Guns must be broken and bagged when transported on public land and they may not be used within 500 m of a house or in any urban zone.

 Non-residents may import their own firearms although they must obtain an import certificate from their local Spanish consulate abroad.
 Take your current firearms certificate to the consulates with a photocopy and your passport.
 On arrival in Spain the import certificate and gun must be taken to the local police station who will issue a Spanish gun permit.
 For more information contact the Federacion Espanola de Caza in Madrid on 91 553 9017 www.fecaza.com

-In Andalusia as in any other region of Spain it is required to have a license to fish in the sea from the sea or land and in the rivers and lakes.
+In Andalusia as in any other region of Spain it is required to have a license to fish in the sea,in the rivers and lakes.
 To get a license for any fishing activity contact the Junta de Andalusia, Conserjeria de Agricultura y Pesca for sea fishing and the Junta de Andalusia Conserjeria de Medio Ambiente for a license for rivers, lakes on land.
 However there are some areas protected where you cannot fish.